 ● Parents, guardians and guest observers must not interfere with skaters or coaches conducting lessons.

-● Video recording is permitted only with the permission of the skater or their parent, and the coach if recording of a lesson is taking place.
+● Video recording is permitted only with the permission of the skater or their parent, and the coach if during a lesson.

 On Ice Behavior:

 ● Skaters should keep moving while on the ice; it is dangerous for skaters to stand still or sit on the ice during a session.
 After a fall, get up immediately.

 ● Conversations should take place standing along the boards in front of the hockey boxes, in the hockey boxes, or off the ice.

 ● Congregating in the corners or at center ice is a hazard and not permitted.

 ● Sitting on, hanging over or climbing on barriers, or blocking doorways is a safety hazard and is not permitted.

 ● Barrier doors, with the exception of the music booth and entry way should remain closed.